sst/sst/www/docs/clients/event-bus.md

 description: "Overview of the `event-bus` module."
 ---

-Overview of the `event-bus` client in the `@serverless-stack/node` package.
+Overview of the `event-bus` module in the `@serverless-stack/node` package.

 ```ts
 import { ... } from "@serverless-stack/node/event-bus"
 ```

-The `event-bus` client has the following exports.
+The `event-bus` module has the following exports.

 ---